rlugojr/linkurious-enterprise-manual/Getting-Started/Downloading.md

 ![picture of release note](https://github.com/Linkurious/linkurious-enterprise-manual/blob/master/screenshots/9.png)

-you can view the release notes of all the Linkurious Enterprise releases.
+You can view the release notes of all the Linkurious Enterprise releases.
 Scroll down to download the latest version.

 ![picture of links to download release](https://github.com/Linkurious/linkurious-enterprise-manual/blob/master/screenshots/10.png)

 You can choose to download a copy for Windows, Mac or Linux.
-Click on the system of your choice, the download will start.
+Click on the system of your choice, the download will then start.

 > Linkurious Enterprise is a proprietary software.
 As a user, your license agreement gives you the right to download a copy but **does not authorize you to fork the Linkurious Enterprise repository**.